thomasbeaujean/QueryBuilderRepositoryGeneratorBundle/README.md

 # QueryBuilderRepositoryGeneratorBundle
 The QueryBuilderRepositoryGeneratorBundle generates Repositories in the cache that have predefined functions.

-The functions allows to filter on the columns of the entity with a query builder.
+The functions allow to filter on the columns of the entity with a query builder.

 See the create queries section for an example.